 The Company has a short-term loan receivable from ADSMH Shipowning I AS.
 The loan is payable on demand and bears interest at 2% + 3-month LIBOR.
 As pr.
-31 December 2023 the loan balance was USD 4,2 million.
+31 December 2024 the loan balance was USD 3,7 million.
 The loan is recorded in other current assets.
+The interest income charged was USD 297k.